saint11/DeadWeight/source/quick-ref.md

 footer-image: images/footer-ornaments.png
 ---

-This is a page that has a simplified version of the tables and lists most commonly used during a session of **Dead Weight**.
+This is page has a simplified version of the tables and lists most commonly used during a session of **Dead Weight**.
 If you are unsure about a rule, always check the original tables and list, since they might have a more complete explanation.

 # Afflictions